ericwq/examples/tty/ref.md

 ### Datagram Layer

 The datagram layer maintains the “roaming” connection.
 It accepts opaque payloads from the transport layer, prepends an incrementing sequence number, encrypts the packet, and sends the resulting ciphertext in a UDP datagram.
 It is responsible for estimating the timing characteristics of the link and keeping track of the client’s current public IP address.
+See [the implementation](#how-to-send-data-to-server)

 - Client roaming.
   - Every time the server receives an authentic datagram from the client with a sequence number greater than any before, it sets the packet’s source IP address and UDP port number as its new “target.”